Skip to main content

 Learn More

-You need a Leaving Certificate with 5 passes (including Maths) with Grade C in at least 2 Higher Level Papers.
-The educational standard required is a minimum of Level 5 on the National Framework of Qualifications Ireland (NFQ).
-An equivalent second level qualification may be acceptable but it must include Mathematically based subjects.
-The Quality and Qualifications Ireland (QQI) is the single structure mechanism for recognising all education and training in Ireland.
-Further details are available on www.qqi.ie.
+• Applicants need a Leaving Certificate with 5 passes (including Maths) with H5 n at least 2 Higher Level Papers.
+The educational standard required is a minimum of Level 5 on the National Framework of Qualifications (NFQ).
+The National Framework of Qualifications is the single structure mechanism for recognising all education and training in Ireland.
+Further details are available on www.nfq.ie

+• An equivalent second level qualification may be acceptable, but it must include Mathematically based subjects.
 Candidates who claim eligibility through the holding of other awards. including foreign qualifications that signify at least comparable learning, will have the validity of their qualifications assessed by NARIC Ireland on behalf of QQI.
+Further details are available on www.naric.ie

 Note on Student Controller Programme

-With effect from 19 May 2022, our Student Controllers will receive a student allowance of €300 per week for the duration of training, until the commencement of On the Job Training (OJTI).
+With effect from 1st July 2025, our Student Controllers will receive a student allowance of €450 per week for the duration of training, until the commencement of On-the-Job Training (OJTI) at which point they will receive an allowance of €41,772 pro-rata for the duration of OJTI.

 Students will incur no liability for training costs in the following circumstances: